Added architectural insights from the new Attention Residuals framework and improved technical analogies for multi-agent memory hierarchies.

 Current benchmarks illustrate this critical shift in requirements.
 The RULER benchmark emphasizes that “real” context ability requires sustained reasoning and multi-hop tracing over long histories, rather than simple retrieval.

 As enterprises deploy agents in interactive environments, evaluations such as SWE-bench and OSWorld stress the importance of long-horizon state tracking within customized software environments.
-To meet these demands, Sterlites + Multi-Agent Memory implementations treat context not as a static prompt, but as a dynamic data movement problem that must be engineered for efficiency within the broader enterprise agentic AI architecture.
+To meet these demands, Sterlites + Multi-Agent Memory implementations treat context not as a static prompt, but as a dynamic data movement problem that must be engineered for efficiency.

 Comparative Paradigms: Shared vs. Distributed Memory